-- the words 'tax invoice' in a prominent place; - the name, address and VAT registration number of the supplier; - the name or business name and address of the recipient; - the serial number of the invoice and date of issue; - the quantity or volume of the goods or services supplied; - the description of the goods or services supplied; - the selling price, excluding VAT and any discount; - the total amount of the VAT charged; and - the selling price including VAT or the total charge on the invoice inclusive of VAT, any discount and the rate of VAT.
+- The words 'tax invoice' in a prominent place; - Name, address and VAT registration number of the supplier; - Name or business name and address of the recipient; - Serial number of the invoice and date of issue; - Quantity or volume of the goods or services supplied; - Description of the goods or services supplied; - The selling price, excluding VAT and any discount; - The total amount of the VAT charged; and - The selling price including VAT, or the total charge on the invoice inclusive of VAT, any discount, and the rate of VAT.

 The ZRA requires tax invoices to be pre-printed with the invoice numbers pre-printed in sequential form.
 This means that the invoices must be issued from a pre-printed book.
 If the supplier wishes to issue a computerised invoice, the accounting package must be audited and approved by the ZRA.
 The system must not permit any manual input of the invoice number.
 If the invoice is not pre-printed, the ZRA will disallow the invoice for input VAT deduction purposes.
-Electronic invoices will only be accepted if the accounting system is audited and approved by the ZRA.
-Further, they must meet the mandatory requirements specified for tax invoices.